demirelfth/library-management-system/README.md

 | `POST` | `/users/2/borrow/4`       | Borrow a book to a user               |
 | `POST` | `/users/2/return/5`       | Return a borrowed book                |

-For more details, refer to the [Postman collection](./path-to-postman-collection).

 ## Usage